 Melghat Tiger Reserve is amongst the highest in terms of sightings of tigers, leopards and other creatures of the wild, in Maharashtra.
-Best thing about it?
-Its only a road-trip away.
+Best thing?
+It's only a road-trip away.

 Wanna Road Trip?
 Explore The Wild Side And Go Tiger-Spotting In Melghat